 There’s nothing like sinking your teeth into that first bite of savory, warm friendship bread.
 And a hot cup of coffee or tea never tastes better than when it’s paired with a sweet and creamy whoopie pie.
+It is safe to say that Amish baked goods are a thing of beauty.

 But what is it that makes Amish baked goods melt in your mouth every time?
 If you’ve always wondered about the secrets behind Pennsylvania Dutch baking, this guide is the perfect place to start.
 Not only can you discover some of the tips and tricks Amish bakers use, but you can also learn what Amish desserts you should add to your taste-testing list!

-What Are Amish-style Baked Goods?
+What Are Amish Baked Goods?

 Amish baked goods are area-specific recipes from Pennsylvania Dutch culture that have been passed down through multiple generations.
 However, these recipes are more than just a list of ingredients on paper — they’re a reflection of a way of life.